Google & Bing Sitemap File Size Limit Increased from 10 MB to 50 MB

 Google and Bing have taken efforts to increase the file size limit of Sitemaps files.
 Now, one can upload the uncompressed version of Sitemaps up to 50 MB.
 Earlier this limit was restricted to 10 MB only.

 Both the search engines have realized the difficulty faced by the websites with long URLs and thus they have increased the file size limit of sitemaps files by 400%.

 Sitemap is a file containing a list of website URLs for Crawlers or search engine bots (a.k.a robots or spiders).
 A Sitemap is important because it simplifies the entire process for the webmasters.
 It allows webmasters to get information about each URL and to inform the search engines (Google, Bing, etc.) about different pages.
 In this way, search engines get to know about the pages that are available for crawling.

 In Sitemaps, URLs of a site are uploaded along with the additional metadata.
 The metadata will include its last update date, details of its change, its importance with respect to other URLs of the site.
 This will help the search engines to crawl the sites better.

 The latest Sitemap protocol, Sitemap 0.90 is under the terms of the Attribution- ShareAlike Creative Commons License.
 This is widely accepted and supported by Google, Bing, Yahoo and Microsoft.

 Sitemap is one of the vital ways of communication with the search engines.
 With the help of the robots.txt file, search engines get the command of which pages to be indexed and which to be excluded.
-So, it is an important SEO tool that has a direct impact on optimizing the site for search engines.
+So, sitemap is an important SEO tool for the best search engine optimization practise and it has a direct impact on website optimization..

 Search engines often face the challenge to incorporate the long URLs or the additional URLs of the websites.
 This eventually, increases the sitemap file size by exceeding 10 MB.
 It is a good news for those websites that used to face these kinds of problems.